Book Summary of The Black Swan: The Impact of the Highly Improbable by Nassim Nicholas Taleb

 Taleb’s approach to risk management saw him profit from contemporary financial crises.
 He advocates for a black swan approach to financial markets that caters to hard-to-predict events in decision-making.
 Taleb also advocates for decentralized scientific research and aims to overcome gaps in current studies.

 Nassim Taleb authored four other books in Incerto.
 These books have won many accolades and have gained a global audience.
 Taleb’s unique style includes a mixed narrative; the reporting is semi-autobiographical and philosophical.
-It has led The Black Swan to win several awards.
+In summary, it has led The Black Swan to win several awards.

 History and society jump—incremental change does not happen as we expect.
 The scientific approach involves tracking events based on progression.
 Unfortunately, societies move from fracture to fracture, and explaining events using a cause-and-effect basis is flawed.

-Taleb proposes that black swan events have the following characteristics:
+Taleb proposes that the black swan events have the following characteristics:

 - They are not expected.